Table of Contents

 What this category does not cover

-#2: Tools that run tests inside Kubernetes
+Category 2: Tools that run tests inside Kubernetes

 These platforms run real application tests as Kubernetes workloads.
 They bring your existing testing tools into the cluster and let you orchestrate and execute them at scale.
+For teams already feeling the pain of running tests inside their pipeline, this is the category that solves it.
+The deeper case for running tests outside your CI pipeline walks through why.

 What this category does

-- Runs end to end, integration, UI, API, and performance tests inside real clusters
+- Runs end-to-end, integration, UI, API, and performance tests inside real clusters

 - Orchestrates any testing framework by running it as a Kubernetes job or pod